This list of things to do in Sighisoara Romania was last updated on 29/12/2021

 Local craftsmen hold pottery, carpentry and ironmongery workshops for those wanting to learn a new skill, and all of the bars and restaurants serve up their best hearty grub and play medieval music.

 I went to a medieval festival in Barga, Italy last year (The Battle for Barga), and thoroughly enjoyed myself, so the Sighisoara Medieval Festival is definitely on my bucket list!

-Sighisoara, Romania and the Legend of Dracula
+Sighisoara, Romania, the Birthplace of Dracula

 I couldn’t write a list of things to do in Sighisoara without delving a little bit into the main reason why everybody visits this place – Dracula.

 Of course, Count Dracula himself is no more than a character in Bram Stoker’s 1897 Gothic horror novel of the same name.

 In the book, Dracula lives in a castle in Transylvania and wishes to move to England to find fresh blood and spread his undead curse.

 However, while Dracula is a work of fiction, the character of Count Dracula is said to have been based on a real person, Vlad Dracul, who was born in Sighisoara Romania in 1431.

 Vlad Dracul 111 was a Romanian prince who earned his place in history by impaling his enemies alive.

 Becoming known as Vlad Tepes or Vlad the Impaler, Vlad Dracul defended his homeland by torturing and murdering trespassers, impaling them and leaving them on the borders of his territory as a deterrent to any would-be invaders.